 Practice outside of this self care routine for more impact!

-This is where your baby self care routine takes your liver and nervous system down from “overly worked mode” to “ahhh, that’s nice.”
-We’re going to help you detox your liver with turmeric powder, while your body and mind unwind with a few minutes of reading and sipping.
+This is where your self-care routine takes your liver and nervous system down from “overly worked mode” to “ahhh, that’s nice.”
+We’re going to help you reset your liver with turmeric powder, while your body and mind unwind with a few minutes of reading and sipping.

-All you have to do is pour yourself a cup of turmeric tea, like our Organifi Gold or Pumpkin Spice, and sit down to drink and read three pages of something you like and it’s fun for you.
+All you have to do is pour yourself a cup of turmeric tea, like our Organifi Gold, and sit down to drink and read three pages of something you like and it’s fun for you.

 That’s it!
 Put your phone on airplane mode and let it be quiet for a few minutes.
 We like to do this at the end of the day so we can head off to dreamland in the best mood and wake up energized.
 However, feel free to try this self care routine it at any other time that suits you best.